 Elliot Page says he got shingles on Inception around Leonardo DiCaprio and Tom Hardy

+Elliot Page says he got shingles while filming Inception around Leonardo DiCaprio and Tom Hardy

 ‘I joked I would be recast with Keira Knightley,’ actor said